realnews-gateway/emergency-publishing-system/architecture/system-overview.md

 # System Overview

-The Emergency Publishing System is a censorship‑resistant communication architecture designed to deliver critical information under hostile network conditions.
+The Emergency Publishing System is a censorship‑resistant publishing architecture designed for high‑risk environments where network interference, surveillance, and targeted blocking are expected.
+Its purpose is to ensure that critical information can be ingested, sanitized, stored, and distributed reliably, even when adversaries attempt to suppress or manipulate access.

-It is built around a single core subsystem — the **Emergency Channel** — supported by multiple ingestion, access, and content‑generation modules.
+At the center of the system is the **Emergency Channel**, a unified processing and distribution core that provides secure, metadata‑minimized, multi‑protocol delivery of published content.

-This document provides a high‑level overview of the system’s structure, major components, and operational model.
+This document introduces the system’s high‑level structure, major components, and operational model.

 ---

+## Core Architecture

+The system is organized into three major layers that operate independently but integrate through stable, well‑defined contracts.

+### 1. Ingestion Layer
+Responsible for converting external sources and user‑generated submissions into normalized internal messages.

+Modules include:

+- **news-aggregation/** — fetches, parses, deduplicates, and classifies external news sources.
+- **anonymous-bbs/** — provides pseudonymous posting with strict sanitization and metadata minimization.

+All ingestion modules output a unified internal message format consumed by the Emergency Channel.

-## Core System: Emergency Channel
+### 2. Emergency Channel (Core Processing Layer)

-The **Emergency Channel** is the backbone of the entire architecture.
+The **Emergency Channel** is the backbone of the entire system.
+It performs:
-It is responsible for:

-- Multi‑protocol message delivery
-- Multi‑hop routing
+- Content sanitization and metadata stripping
-- Region‑aware distribution
+- Region‑aware routing
+- Multi‑protocol transport selection
-- Sanitization and metadata minimization
+- Storage and retrieval
-- Secure storage of published content
-- Fallback transports for high‑risk environments
+- Fallback logic under censorship
+- Multi‑hop delivery across heterogeneous networks

-All content — whether aggregated news, pseudonymous posts, or emergency alerts — ultimately flows into and through the Emergency Channel.

-The Emergency Channel defines the system’s runtime behavior and ensures resilience under censorship.
+All content — regardless of origin — flows into and through the Emergency Channel.
+It defines the system’s runtime behavior and ensures resilience under adversarial conditions.

+### 3. Distribution Layer
+Handles outbound delivery using:

+- Region‑specific routing profiles
+- Multiple independent transport families
+- Automatic fallback chains
+- Low‑bandwidth and offline formats
+- Opportunistic relays and multi‑hop paths

+This layer is tightly integrated with the Emergency Channel and does not exist as a standalone module.

 ---

-## Supporting Modules
+## Transport Architecture

-Supporting subsystems are located under `modules/` and operate independently while integrating seamlessly with the core system.

-### **1. vpn-access-layer/**
-Provides covert access to the system using VPN‑like transports.
-Includes protocol obfuscation, fallback routing, and region‑aware entry points.

-### **2. news-aggregation/**
-Ingests external news sources, normalizes content, removes duplicates, and classifies topics.
-Feeds curated content into the Emergency Channel for distribution.

-### **3. anonymous-bbs/**
-Provides pseudonymous posting with account‑based access control.
-Users authenticate with lightweight accounts, but all public identity is system‑generated (name + avatar).
-Posts are sanitized and forwarded into the Emergency Channel.
+The system uses multiple independent transport families to ensure resilience, indistinguishability, and regional adaptability.

+The transport layer provides:

+- Several protocol classes with distinct network signatures
+- Fingerprint‑resistant behavior
+- Region‑aware selection
+- Automatic fallback under blocking
+- Go‑native implementations for operational simplicity

+The Emergency Channel dynamically selects transports based on region profiles, network conditions, and censorship pressure.

 ---

-## High-Level Architecture
+## Module Overview

-The system is composed of four layers:

-### **1. Access Layer**
+Supporting modules live under `modules/` and integrate with the Emergency Channel through stable contracts.

-- vpn-access-layer/
+### vpn-access-layer/
-- Provides covert entry points and fallback transports
+Provides covert entry points using multiple transport families.
-- Ensures users can reach the system even under active blocking

-### **2. Ingestion Layer**
-- news-aggregation/
+Responsibilities include:

-- anonymous-bbs/
+- Protocol obfuscation
-- Converts external sources and user posts into normalized internal messages

-### **3. Core Processing Layer**
-- emergency-channel/
+- Entry‑point discovery
-- Routing, sanitization, storage, multi-hop delivery
-- Applies censorship‑resistant strategies and metadata minimization

-### **4. Distribution Layer**
-- Part of emergency-channel/
-- Region‑aware delivery
+- Region‑aware access routing
 - Multi‑protocol fallback
-- Offline and low‑bandwidth formats

-This layered design ensures modularity, extensibility, and operational resilience.
+### news-aggregation/
+Fetches and normalizes external news sources.
+Outputs sanitized, deduplicated, classified messages into the Emergency Channel.

+### anonymous-bbs/
+Provides pseudonymous posting with system‑generated identities.
+All posts undergo sanitization and metadata removal before entering the Emergency Channel.

 ---

-## Data Flow Summary
+## High‑Level Data Flow

 Content enters the system through one of two ingestion paths:

-### **News Aggregation Path**
+### News Aggregation Path
 Source registry → Fetcher → Parser → Deduplication → Classification
-→ Emergency Channel → Distribution
+→ **Emergency Channel** → Region‑aware distribution

-### **Pseudonymous BBS Path**
+### Pseudonymous BBS Path
 Account login → Pseudonym generation → Sanitization → Storage
-→ Emergency Channel → Distribution
+→ **Emergency Channel** → Multi‑protocol delivery

-Both paths converge in the Emergency Channel, which handles all routing and delivery.
+Both paths converge in the Emergency Channel, which handles all routing, storage, and outbound delivery.

 ---